 Taking these steps will ultimately benefit you.
 If you execute CSR strategically, you can become a Certified B Corp, improving your business's reputation and attracting new customers.

-This article was originally published in June 2021 by Jeremy DuCheny.
-The most recent update was in October 2022.
+This article was originally published in June 2021 by Jeremy Ducheney and has also had contributions from Cecilia Gillen.
+The most recent update was in September 2023.